Utilization in a small fleet

 As newer equipment becomes available it is often advantageous to consider the technological life of equipment as a basis for replacement, the waning drift of asset utilization requires constant attention.
 Older equipment tends to sit around while the good stuff goes out the gate and this trend ultimately drives up the cost per mile/hour on underutilized equipment.
 In short; older equipment is often consuming resources at a higher rate than it is providing benefits and that is where I draw the line and recommend replacement or ideally delete the asset all together.

-When I think about utilization I also think about how equipment diversity and proper equipment sizing can increase asset use overall.
-Be careful; the necessity for bigger and better is often exaggerated by the user to fulfill a sense attainment but minimizing a fleet’s equipment size to the point of productivity decline is also an issue to be considered so try not to polarize the issue and please remember the happy medium is called that for a reason.
+When I think about utilization in a small fleet I also think about how equipment diversity and proper equipment sizing can increase asset use overall.
+Be careful; the necessity for bigger and better is often exaggerated by the user to fulfill a sense of attainment.
+Minimizing a fleet’s equipment size to the point of productivity decline is also an issue to be considered, so there is a need to try not to polarize the issue.
+Remember: the happy medium is called that for a reason.
 Rightsizing and diversifying a fleet is certainly one of the best ways to achieve lasting fleet cost savings and ultimately customer satisfaction because they will more often have the “right tool for the job” on hand.

 When the right tool is available utilization goes up and cost per mile/hour goes down.